-- A. any proposal for Fundamental Change by the Board of Directors shall be referred to an Extraordinary General Meeting of the Participating Shareholders, who shall have been given due notice of the meeting as stipulated in the Articles.
-Participating Shareholders present at the meeting shall have the right to vote personally or by proxy either on a show of hands or on a poll in accordance with the Articles.
-For the avoidance of doubt, it should be noted that Participating Shareholders may not propose Fundamental Change; - B. in relation to a Fundamental Change proposed at any Extraordinary General Meeting each Participating Shareholder shall have the right, on a show of hands to one vote and on a poll to one vote in respect of each Participating Share held by him being affected by such Fundamental Change.
+- (a) any proposals for a Fundamental Change shall be made solely by the Board of Directors by way of written notice by email to the Participating Shareholders affected by the proposed changes (the "Fundamental Change Email Notice").
+They shall be notified that they have the right to vote personally or by proxy on the proposed Fundamental Change.
+For the sake of clarity, it should be noted that Shareholders may not propose Fundamental Changes; - (b) in relation to a Fundamental Change proposed at any Extraordinary General Meeting each Participating Shareholder shall have the right, on a show of hands to one vote and on a poll to one vote in respect of each Participating Share held by him being affected by such Fundamental Change.
 For the avoidance of doubt, Ordinary Shareholders and Nominal Shareholders have no right to vote on resolutions that relate to Fundamental Change;

-- C. a resolution in relation to a Fundamental Change shall be deemed to have been passed if agreed by not less than 3/4ths (three fourths) of the Participating Shareholders entitled to vote and in attendance at such Extraordinary General Meeting, either in person or by proxy; and - D. the Board of Directors are expressly permitted to compulsorily redeem any Shares belonging to a Participating Shareholder that was not in agreement with any Fundamental Change proposed and approved at an Extraordinary General Meeting.
+- (c) The Participating Shareholder shall be required to respond to the Fundamental Change Email Notice approving or rejecting the proposed Fundamental Change.
+The affected Participating Shareholder shall have 10 Business Days to respond.
+In order for a Fundamental Change to be approved the Investment Director must receive approval from 66% of such Shareholders entitled to vote; and - (d) the Board of Directors are expressly permitted to compulsorily redeem any Shares belonging to a Participating Shareholder that was not in agreement with any Fundamental Change proposed and approved at an Extraordinary General Meeting.

-CAPITAL MOVEMENTS - OPEN ENDED
+SECTION 11 CAPITAL MOVEMENTS - OPEN ENDED